MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 qcode(use_wd=TRUE)
 ```

-Please note, a breakdown of this R script and its function is located in the POC-Notebook.
+Please note, a breakdown of this R script and its function is located in my Notebook at http://rpubs.com/Savard/PoC

 ## Coding the data
 For the purposes of this PoC, I have provided examples of how I coded the two txt files in the proof-of-concept directory.
 Using the Shiny app, codes can be assigned to text in two ways: